joshfinnie/lfmc/README.md

 $ lfmc --api-key <LAST.FM API KEY> --username <LAST.FM USERNAME> --period 7days --limit 5
 ```

-The API key, Username, Period, and Limit can be passed via `.env` file.
+The API key, Username, Period, and Limit can be passed via `.env` file which is stored in the `$HOME/.config/lfmc/` folder.

 ## Develop